Keeping your child safe

 If your child is ill

 Please keep them at home and notify us by 10am on the first day of any absence so that we know they are safely at home with you.
 We have a policy of contacting parents / carers if we haven’t received a message by 10am.
 If your child becomes ill during the day they will be monitored and we will telephone you if we feel it is necessary to do so.
-Any cuts and grazes resulting from normal play in the playground will be dealt with by our first aid trained office staff, learning support assistants or mid-day assistants.
-Any bumps on the head will be reported to the child’s teacher and parents / carers will also be notified.
-We ensure that several members of staff have First Aid certificates and our fully qualified First Aiders are Michelle Miller, Amanda Smith and Deborah Fitzpartick.
+Any cuts and grazes resulting from normal play in the playground will be dealt with by our first aid trained staff.
+Any head injuries or more serious first aid issues will be reported to the child’s teacher and parents / carers will also be notified.
+We ensure that there are always members of staff who have full paediatric First Aid training available at all times.

 If a child is receiving ongoing medication, parents are allowed to come into school by prior arrangement to administer this.
 Medication cannot be administered by school staff without prior agreement: please visit the school office to discuss this.
+Parents will be asked to complete and sign a permission form for staff to administer medicine.
 Medicine and tablets must never be given to a child to be brought into school.
-We will ask you to fill in an Individual Medical Care Plan if your child has medical needs.
+The school nurse will contact you to create an Individual Medical Care Plan if your child has medical needs.
 Please advise the school if there are any changes to your child’s health which the school should know about.

 Shortly after starting school our Reception children will see the School Nurse for a health check and parents / carers have the opportunity to discuss any worries that they may have with her.
-If the parent, nurse or teacher have any concerns, they can request a medical with the School Doctor.
+If the parent, nurse or teacher have any concerns, they can request a medical.
 Health checks are carried out at various points during your child’s education.